 Sunday June 7, 2009, Day 3

-It was a very quiet morning other than receiving over 100 e‑mails, most of then not personal.
+It was a very quiet morning other than receiving over 100 e‑mails, most of them not personal.
 It was the early afternoon when the Katevati crowd mobilized.
 Byron came with Mirka, Spelios, and Haroula.
 Alice and I joined Petros on the M/Y Fortunado and she, along with Ivi III and Speliosʼ boat, headed for Poles, on the SE side of the island.

 On the way we crossed the wake of S/Y Cresswell Jenny sailing very slowly north.
 I waved to Andrew and Karin whom I had met 2 years ago in Fourni and last year in Samos Marina.
 After we anchored in the lovely cove of Poles we all climbed up the hill and visited the newly landscaped ancient site of Karthea.
 This is located in a most beautiful setting and the landscaping is very well done.